Buerkert/VncLib/CONTRIBUTING.md

 VncLib is an open source project.

-It is the work of hundreds of contributors.
+It is the work of many contributors.
 We appreciate your help!

 ## Filing issues